 Cheryl’s extensive education and training brings a nice balance when working with clients and their pets.

-These are online courses utilizing discussion (if you purchase the full version with coaching and support), lectures, videos, photos, slides, and written material.
-In the full version, you will have ample opportunity for asking questions and learning through feedback.
+These online courses utilize discussions, lectures, videos, photos, slides, and written material.
+You will have ample opportunity for asking questions and learning through feedback.

 What do I need to take a program?

 You will need a computer or laptop with a good internet connection.
 While not ideal, a smartphone can be used.
 If you can read this, you are most likely fine!

 Will my dog be better at the end of a course?